 You will likely have to pay for it out of pocket.

 The trend right now is that these in-airport testing sites charge travelers directly.
-The cost can run up to $150 or more depending on how fast you want results (if a rapid test is even available).
+The cost can run up to $250 or more depending on how fast you want results (if a rapid test is even available).
 There are some exceptions though.
 At Oakland Airport, Hawaii-approved testing partner CityHealth is offering tests to travelers flying to the islands, and their website says they accept “most insurance”.
-At New York City’s LaGuardia airport, testing is available for free but your results won’t come back for about 48 hours and are given only by phone—making this testing option useless for travelers who need immediate results or proof of their results in order to enter another state or country.
+At New York City’s LaGuardia airport, testing is available for free but your results won’t come back for about 48 hours and are given only by phone—making this testing option useless for travelers who need immediate results or documented proof of their results in order to enter another state or country, or to bypass quarantine (including New York State).

 What you need to know about AIRLINE tests: